 When is the seaweed season in Tulum?

-The seaweed season in Tulum typically happens from April to August.
-During this period, the winds change direction and bring seaweed from the Caribbean Sea to the beaches of Tulum.
-The amount of seaweed can vary depending on the year, but it is usually more noticeable during these months.
+The seaweed season in Tulum runs from April to August.
+During this period, the winds bring seaweed from the Atlantic to the beaches of Tulum.
+The amount of seaweed can vary depending on the year, but it’s more noticeable during these months.

 Activities in seaweed-affected areas may also be limited due to strong odors and the presence of dead seaweed on the beach.
 But you still have plenty of options to make your vacation one to remember.

-Tulum boasts countless beachfront restaurants, hotels, and attractions that provide a fun-filled experience despite the seaweed season.
-Additionally, taking a dip in the cenotes, or freshwater sinkholes, is another great way to cool off without having to worry about seaweed.
+Tulum boasts countless beachfront restaurants, hotels, and attractions that provide a fun experience during the seaweed season.
+Taking a dip in the cenotes, or freshwater sinkholes, is another great way to cool off without having to worry about seaweed.

 Tips for visiting Tulum